nextcaller/amazon-connect-identity/README.md

 Cloudformation template and Python script to invoke Next Caller's Identity API function.
 The function can be used in conjunction with Amazon's Connect platform to resolve Name and Address Information for a given caller.

+## Credentials

+If you'd like to use the Next Caller Identity API please reach out to us at [https://nextcaller.com](https://nextcaller.com) to obtain credentials.

+## Official API Documentation

+Documentation for the Next Caller Identity API can be found at: [https://docs.nextcaller.com/identity](https://docs.nextcaller.com/identity)

 ## Usage

 Use `sam` to build, invoke and deploy the function.